costinbanu/PhpbbInDotnet/README.md

 ForumDbConnectionString | ... |  your DB connection string (root access, no implicit database selected) Recaptcha.SiteKey | ... | site key
 Recaptcha.SecretKey | ... | secret key
-Recaptcha.BaseAddress | https.//www.google.com |
+Recaptcha.BaseAddress | https://www.google.com | Base URL for captcha verification
-Recaptcha.RelativeUri | recaptcha/api/siteverify |
+Recaptcha.RelativeUri | recaptcha/api/siteverify | Relative URL for captcha verification
-Recaptcha.ClientName | g-recaptcha |
+Recaptcha.ClientName | g-recaptcha | HttpClientName used in dependency injection
 Recaptcha.MinScore | 0.6 | this value can be changed as per reCAPTCHA documentation; 0.6 is the value working best for our setup
 Smtp.Host | ... | your SSL-enabled SMTP host
 Smtp.Username | ... | SMTP username
 Smtp.Password | ... | SMTP password
 Encryption.Key1 | ... | first guid for AES symmetric key generation
 Encryption.Key2 | ... | second guid for AES symmetric key generation
 AvatarSalt | ... | it is a unique way of naming avatar files and is expected to be a lowercase guid without dashes.
 If this is a new installation, then use the guid generator mentioned above to generate a lowercase guid without dashes.
-However, if this is an update from phpBB, then get your avatar salt by running this in your forum's DB: `SELECT config_value FROM forum.phpbb_config WHERE config_name = 'avatar_salt'`
+However, if this is an update from phpBB, then get your avatar salt by running this in your forum's DB: `SELECT config_value FROM phpbb_config WHERE config_name = 'avatar_salt'`
 BaseUrl | ... | forum base url
 ForumName | ... | forum name
 LoginSessionSlidingExpirationDays | 30 | days of inactivity before user is logged out